API Response

 data

 is the data that must be signed and submitted.
 It contains all necessary information to initiate a cross-chain order, including cases involving non-reserve assets.
-It is either a calldata (for EVM-based chains) or a serialized transaction (for Solana)
+It is either a calldata (for EVM-based chains) or a serialized transaction (for Solana)to

 is a destination address for the transaction.
-Acts as the spender in the approve
+Acts as the spender in theapprove

 call for ERC-20 tokens.
 Applicable to EVM source chains only.